mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 }
 ```

+Passing around function references like this is actually pretty close to the
+scott encoding of our data type --- and for non-recursive types, it's
+essentially the church encoding.

 ### Recursive Types

-Okay well...what if your language doesn't allow recursive data types?
-Or, what
+Speaking of recursive types...what if your language doesn't allow recursive
+data types?
+What if it doesn't allow recursion at all, or what if recursively
-if recursively generated values are just annoying to deal with?
-Just imagine
+generated values are just annoying to deal with?
+Just imagine writing that
-writing that `Expr` type in a language with explicit memory management, for
+`Expr` type in a language with explicit memory management, for example.
+Or,
-example.
-(Alternatively, even if you can express recursive types without
+what if you wanted a way to express your recursive types in a more elegant and
-problems in your language, the following is actually potentially a useful way
-to structure your types to gain some nice benefits.)
+runtime-safe manner?

 One thing you can instead do is have your visitor be in its "catamorphism", or
 church encoding.
 Instead of having the "visitor" take the recursive